scionproto/scion/doc/BeaconExtensions.md

 propagation delay of a path starting in AS 2 and ending in AS 3, we need both the delay inside each AS (intra-AS), as well as the delay on the connections between ASes (inter-AS).
-As the figure shows, interface 1 is attached to both an intra-AS conncetion as well as an inter-AS connection.
+As the figure shows, interface 1 is attached to both an intra-AS connection as well as an inter-AS connection.
 We therefore need to store both the intra- and the inter-AS metrics.
 In order to not store redundant information, we will only do this for the non-egress interfaces.
 As can be seen when looking at the diagram,